 DevOps is the industrialization of IT, says Nati Shalom.
 Organizations that wish to optimize for speed and cost cannot afford silos anymore."Doing DevOps" is not adding new features to existing tools.
-In this article, Shalom takes us through the differences between management solutions in a pre and post DevOps world.

 When building a web application there are lot of choices for the database.
 In this article, author discusses why Neo4j is a good choice if data model contains lot of connected data and relationships.
 1

 In this article, Basho Sr. Software Engineer Chris Meiklejohn explores the basic building blocks for crafting deterministic applications that guarantee convergence of data without synchronization.
 1

 Apache Spark is an open source big data framework built around speed, ease of use, and sophisticated analytics.
 In this article, Srini Penchikala discusses how Spark helps with big data processing.
-3
+5

 This article shows how to use Amazon DynamoDB to create a Mars Rover application.
 You can use the same concepts described in this post to build your own web application.
 1